-The Avon Lake COVID-19 Small Business Emergency Relief Grant Program (the “Program”) is a grant fund that has been created in order to assist small businesses in Avon Lake with the financial hardship imposed by the COVID-19 pandemic.
+The 2021 Small Business COVID-19 Relief Grant (the “Program”) is a small business grant program that has been created by the City of Avon Lake (the “City”) in order to assist small businesses in Avon Lake with the financial hardship imposed by the COVID-19 pandemic over the last two years.
+The Lorain County Chamber of Commerce (the “Chamber”) will play an administrative and organizational role in this program, and they will receive support from the Ohio Small Business Development Center (SBDC) located at Lorain County Community College.
 Generally, the amount of the grant per business will range from $1,000 to a maximum of $2,500.

 NOTE: Applications are only being accepted for businesses located in the City of Avon Lake.

 This is a summary of the Grant Information.
-Read the Program Requirements for full details.
+Read the Program Guidelines for full details.

-To be eligible for grant funds under the Program, Avon Lake Businesses must meet the following requirement:
+A. To be eligible for grant funds under the Program, Avon Lake businesses must meet the following requirements:

 - The business may be a sole proprietorship, partnership, corporation (both S and C), professional association, limited liability company, limited partnership or limited liability partnership.
 If a corporation, professional association, limited liability company, limited partnership or limited liability partnership, the business must be registered with the Ohio Secretary of State to do business in the State of Ohio.
 If a sole proprietorship, the business shall provide documentation of its existence as a business, including, but not limited to income tax returns for the business, trade name registrations, business banking or credit accounts or such similar documents.
 If a partnership, the business shall either be registered with the Ohio Secretary of State to do business in the State of Ohio, or, if not registered, shall provide documentation similar to that required for a sole proprietorship.